Innovative Board Training Programs:

 Creating An Affiliated Building Company Learn from experts in this field regarding best practices for forming and implementing an Affiliated Building Company.
 Understand the statutory requirements and steps to establish a new non-profit including your long-term growth and expansion plans.
 Review case studies of schools that have successfully completed this process and the challenges they encountered.

-Charter Funding Obstacles Are you striving to make instructional improvements but squeezed by fund balance requirements and building covenants?
-Or are you considering expansion and challenged by facility barriers?
-Learn more about the current Minnesota school environment and takeaway strategies to address challenges in key areas: enrollment, staffing, transportation, fund balance policies and facilities.
-Our expert panel from Best & Flanagan, Piper Sandler, Clifton Allen Larson and JB Vang will provide insights on current trends and strategies.
+Charter Funding Obstacles Are you striving to make instructional improvements but are squeezed by fund balance requirements and building covenants?
+Or are you considering expansion and being challenged by facility barriers?
+Learn more about the current Minnesota school environment and takeaway strategies to address challenges in key areas: enrollment, staffing, transportation, fund balance policies, and facilities.
+Our expert panel from Best & Flanagan, Piper Sandler, Clifton Allen Larson, and JB Vang will provide insights on current trends and strategies.

 Diversity, Equity and Inclusion Series

 Immigration, Education, and Equity-Focused Governance Learn from our guest experts, Priya Morioka and Khadija Ali, from Global Language Connections.
 Gain an understanding of our Minnesota foreign-born community and their important role in our educational system, economy, and future.
 We will discuss why it is important for the board to understand their school community in order to make sound decisions at a board level.
 Explore why boards should govern with an equity lens for effective oversight.
 Consider key questions to discuss with your board.